AKASHNEGI-github/MCA-Notes/DBMS.md

 The process of hiding irrelevant details from users is known as Data Abstraction.

 Data Abstraction can be divided into 3 levels -
 - **Physical Level** : It is the lowest level and is managed by DBMS.
+It determines **HOW** data is stored in the database.
 This level consists of data storage descriptions and the details of this level are typically hidden from system admins, developers, and users.
 - **Conceptual or Logical level** : It is the level on which developers and system admins work and it determines **WHAT** data is stored in the database and what is the relationship between the data points.
 - **External or View level** : It is the level that describes only part of the database and hides the details of the table schema and its physical storage from the users.
 The result of a query is an example of View level data abstraction.
 A view is a virtual table created by selecting fields from one or more tables present in the database.